dgant/PurpleWave/readme.md

 ### An extensible AI player for *StarCraft: Brood War*

 ## About
 PurpleWave is such a *StarCraft* AI written in Scala.
 It can play all races and a large variety of strategies.

-It's been ranked as high as #8 on the [SSCAIT Ladder](https://sscaitournament.com/index.php?action=scores).
+PurpleWave won 3rd Place in the [2017 IEEE CIG Starcraft Tournament](https://cilab.sejong.ac.kr/sc_competition/?p=1090).
+It's been ranked as high as #7 on the [SSCAIT Ladder](https://sscaitournament.com/index.php?action=scores).

 ## How to build PurpleWave
 What you'll need: